elementor/wp2static/.github/readme.md

 If you'd like to contribute, please follow the usual GitHub procedures (create an Issue, fork repo, submit PR).
 If you're unsure about any of that, contact me and I'll be happy to help.

 In trying to make development/contributing easier, we'll keep requirements to a minimum.
-If you prefer Docker, Local by FlyWheel, Linux, BSD, Mac, they're all fine.
+If you prefer Docker, Local by FlyWheel, Valet, Bedrock, Linux, BSD, Mac, they're all fine.
 This is a WordPress plugin, so anywhere you can run WordPress, you can do development on this :)

 ### Localisation / translations